-- Artemis's situation in the first book is quite distressing from an objective point of view - his mother is mentally addled from grief and refuses to leave her attic room, his father is missing presumed dead and he's alone in a house with no one but a bodyguard for company.
+- Artemis's situation in the first book is quite distressing from an objective point of view - his mother is mentally addled from grief and refuses to leave her attic room, his father is missing and presumed dead, and he's virtually alone in a house with no one but his bodyguards for company.

 - The part where he goes into his (insane) mother's bedroom and she doesn't recognize him only gets sadder as you age.

-- Butler's death in The Eternity Code.
+- Butler's temporary death in The Eternity Code.
 His instinct is to throw himself between Artemis and the threat.
 The heartbreaking part is Artemis is so much more than just a job to him - as Butler dies, he tells Artemis his first name.
-The scene only gets sadder when you look at Artemis, who's crying and thinking about how they were supposed to die together.
+The scene only gets sadder when you look at Artemis, who's crying and thinking about how they were supposed to die together."Please... call me Domovoi."

 - Commander Root's death in The Opal Deception.
 Simply everything in that chapter.

 - Likewise, Holly's reaction when she believes Artemis and Butler have been bio-bombed This is the first time that we see her cry, and it shows, especially in the graphic novel.